 As a Michigan State University research assistant you play a vital role in the research and outreach missions of MSU.
 Disciplinary knowledge and research/laboratory skills are key requisites for conducting research, but research assistants are also expected to conform to ethical and professional standards described in the MSU Faculty Handbook Section IV: Research and Creative Endeavors.
 This section includes information on working with animal and human subjects, radiation, chemical, and biological safety, and adherence to federal guidelines on data generation, management and control.
 Sections of the Academic Freedom Report for MSU Students and the Graduate Student Rights and Responsibilities document also contain valuable information as you strive to achieve research excellence.
-If you hold a 1⁄4 time appointment you are expected to work 10 hours per week; for a 1⁄2 time appointment 20 hours per week.
-Please note that these are average hours and that due to the nature of research there may be weeks with more work and weeks with less work.
+If you hold a /4 time appointment you are expected to work 10 hours per week; for a /2 time appointment 20 hours per weeks with more work and weeks with less work.